Remod-org/AcidRain/README.md

 - `lopoisonbump` -- How much to increase the player's radiation poison level when rain < 0.5
 - `notifyTimer` -- The player will be notified once while taking damage until this timer expires.
 - `protectionTimer` -- How long will fresh spawns be protected from the acid rain.
+- `swimProtection` -- Provide protection for players while swimming (currently the same as sleepers at 0.1 or 10%)
 - `EnableOnLoad` -- Enable acid rain on plugin load (disable for external scheduling, etc.)